 Sprint to the Finish

 Early in the manga the story has plenty of room to breathe and the formula isn’t quite so bluntly executed.
 The pace of the story accelerates rapidly at around the 50% mark.
 On one hand, this avoids a trap that many serialized stories fall into: overstaying their welcome.
-On the other hand, this sprint to the finish results in major plot points that have existed since the beginning of the series are given unsatisfying or incomplete resolutions.
+On the other hand, this sprint to the finish results in major plot points that have existed since the beginning of the series being given unsatisfying or incomplete resolutions.
 Some plot points are resolved off screen, or simply never addressed at all.
 The most glaring example that comes to mind is Nezuko’s cure.
 The entire reason we are here.
 The cure is developed off screen by a character we’ve seen barely twice and it is also administered off screen.